IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_lifecycle_configuration.markdown

 ---

 # ibm_cos_bucket_lifecycle_configuration
-This is the recommended way of managing the lifecycle configuration for a bucket.
+Provides the recommended way of managing the lifecycle configuration for a bucket/.
 This provides an independent resource to manage the lifecycle configuration for a bucket.A lifecycle configuration consists of an lifecycle rule , each rule has a unique id , status and an action.
-Action can be of 2 types - [transition](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-archive) and [expiration](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-expiry).It also consists of noncurrent version expiration and abort incomplete multipart upload.A lifecycle sonfiguration can have multiple expiration rules but only one transition rule.
+Action can be of 2 types - [transition](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-archive) and [expiration](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-expiry).It also consists of noncurrent version expiration and abort incomplete multipart upload.A lifecycle configuration can have multiple expiration rules but only one transition rule.

 ## Example usage